oissevalt/opzione/README.md

 ## Simple

-For pointer types, `Simple` only checks if the pointer it currently stores is `nil`, reporting the optional value is present, even if the stored pointer points to `nil`.
+`Simple` is the basic implementation of optional value.
+However, for pointer types, `Simple` only checks if the pointer it currently stores is `nil`, reporting the optional value is present, even if the stored pointer points to `nil`.

 ```go
 package main